AI for Filmmakers: Your Tools, Your Voice, Your Rights | May 30

 You want AI to help with research, outlining, and brainstorming without replacing your voice.
 The WGA rules leave gaps you need to understand before you use any tool on a project.

-You leave with: prompting techniques that preserve your voice, a clear picture of where the guild rules apply and where they do not, and documentation that protects your copyright.
+You leave with: a system built around your voice and your standards, a clear picture of where the guild rules apply and where they do not, and documentation that protects your copyright.

 Directors & Producers